-We are pleased to present our audit plan for the 2013 audit of the consolidated financial statements of The City of Greater Sudbury (the City) prepared in accordance with Canadian generally accepted accounting principles established by the Public Sector Accounting Board of The Canadian Institute of Chartered Accountants (Canadian GAAP) (hereafter referred to as the financial statements).
+We are pleased to present an overview of our audit plan for the 2014 audit of the consolidated financial statements of the City of Greater Sudbury (the City) prepared in accordance with Canadian generally accepted accounting principles established by the Public Sector Accounting Board of The Canadian Institute of Chartered Accountants (Canadian GAAP) (hereafter referred to as the financial statements).

-This document summarizes our audit plan including our view on audit risks, the nature, extent and timing of our audit work as well as our proposed fees and the terms of our engagement.
+This overview includes our view on audit risks, the nature, extent and timing of our audit work, as well as our proposed fees and the terms of our engagement.

-We value your feedback and we hope that this document will facilitate two-way communication with you on the risks identified and our audit approach.
-We welcome any suggestions and observations you may have and look forward to discussing the contents of this audit plan with you at our upcoming meeting on October 22, 2013.
+We value your feedback and hope to have a dialogue with you about the identified risks and our audit approach.
+Please give us your suggestions and observations at our upcoming meeting on January 13, 2015.